The Smile Blog, With News, Tips, Photos and Other Stuff That Makes Us Smile

 Posted 10/23/2013 by Greg

-We strongly recommend you use TextExpander 4.1.1 with Mavericks.
+We strongly recommend you use TextExpander 4.1.1 or later with Mavericks.

-If you are using TextExpander 3.4.2 from the Mac App Store, you should download TextExpander 4.1.1.
+If you are using TextExpander 3.4.2 from the Mac App Store, you should download TextExpander 4.1.1 or later.
 It should automatically detect your license.
 If not, please send us an email with your Mac App Store receipt, and we'll work with you on a TextExpander 4 license.

 Here's how to enable the system support TextExpander requires on Mavericks:

 1. Choose System Preferences from the Apple menu